SamDecrock/node-httpreq/README.md

     - allowRedirects: (default: __true__ , only with httpreq.get() ), if true, redirects will be followed
     - maxRedirects: (default: __10__ ).
 For example 1 redirect will allow for one normal request and 1 extra redirected request.
     - timeout: (default: __none__ ).
 Adds a timeout to the http(s) request.
 Should be in milliseconds.
+    - ciphers: Change the TLS ciphers if needed.
+    - shuffleCiphers: Set to `true` if you want to shuffle the TLS ciphers to fight [TLS fingerprinting](https://httptoolkit.com/blog/tls-fingerprinting-node-js/).
     - proxy, if you want to pass your request through a http(s) proxy server:
         - host: eg: "192.168.0.1"
         - port: eg: 8888